wkgcass/Latte-lang/README.md

 ##Operator-Like Invocation

-`LessTyping` supports a syntax that makes method invocation looks like using operators.
+`LessTyping` supports a syntax that makes method invocation looks like operators.
 It's useful for DSL programming.

 e.g.